akshatjaipuria/Mask-and-Depth-Prediction/README.md

 With a batch size of 128 with input size 112x112, it took 1500s for a complete epoch of train and validation and with a batch size of 32 with input size 224x224, it took 4000s for a complete epoch of train and validation on Nvidia Tesla P100 available on colab.
 Also, I wanted to print outputs on tensorboard to display and visualize logs and images, but owing to the overhead time it took (Around 1000s extra each epoch), I decided to drop it.

 ### Augmentation
 Albumentations is a fast and an amazing library for applying transformations in PyTorch.
 I used this library for trying various augmentation techniques.
 I tried color jitter, horizontal flip, RGB channel shift and their combinations.
 I observed that these do help in various problems, but the effictiveness depends on the model as well as the dataset being used.
 In my case, augmentations didn't contribute much to training and I did not notice a considerable increase in the model's performance.
 One of the reasons that comes out to be is my train data and validation data comes from the same distribution and the dataset size is large enough.
 The data is also not very complex, for example, the footballer images are all portrait, they aren't rotated, which could have required the use of rotation augmentation.
-This helps the model to have proper insight of validation data as well and I hardly noticed any overfitting as the loss and the metric value were highly similar for both the sets.
-Normalization helped in faster training though and I am using that without any other augmentation technique.
+Thus, the model has a proper insight of validation data as well and I hardly noticed any overfitting as the loss and the metric values were almost similar for both the sets.
+Normalization helped in faster loss convergence though and I am using that without any other augmentation technique.

 | Un-normalized Inputs | Normalized Inputs |
 | :------------------: | :---------------: |